 CR Impact Points

 If you're seeing the grey VOTE button, you should feel great about yourself.
 It means you already voted for Mike this month.
 Come back next month and vote again if you still love Mike.
-Thanks to your vote, Mike earned 100 Crowdrise Impact Points (CIPs).
-CIPs can be redeemed for Crowdrise Rewards and can earn you the highly coveted, highly respected Crowdrise Royalty Status.
+Thanks to your vote, Mike earned 100 CrowdRise Impact Points (CIPs).
+CIPs can earn you the highly coveted, highly respected CrowdRise Royalty Status.